ADavidBailey/Practice-Bidding-Scenarios/Documents/Practice Bidding Scenarios - Under the Covers.md

 ### adbMakePBN.py

 This program reads the files in the dlr folder and creates Windows commands that will create corresponding pbn files.
 These commands are put into DOS command file 'run.cmd'.

-Each record in the run.cmd looks like this:
+    python3 adbMakePBN.py > ../run.cmd

+Here's an example of a record the run.cmd:

     P:\<mark>dealer</mark> P:\dlr\Dealer-3N-over-LHO-3x-W.dlr -s=675264029 >P:\pbn\Dealer-3N-over-LHO-3x-W.pbn

 <mark>dealer</mark> is the dealer.exe file which reads each .dlr file and prints corresponding a .pbn file.
 The -s= is a random number seed.
 If my code is the same and the seed is the same, it will produce the same hands each time it's run.
 When I want new file, I can pick a different seed.
-Here's the way to use it.

-    python3 adbMakePBN.ph > run.cmd

 Here's what run.cmd looks like:  https://github.com/ADavidBailey/Practice-Bidding-Scenarios/blob/main/run.cmd